Communication-Efficient Federated Learning With Data and Client Heterogeneity: THE ALGORITHM

+\paragraph{Partial Client Asynchrony.} As discussed in Section~\ref{sec:model}, clients progress at different speeds.
+Specifically, each client $i$ is assumed to take $H_i$ steps between two server interactions, in expectation.
+We support this in QuAFL as follows: the only shared information, maintained by the server, is $H_{\min}$, the lowest ``speed'' of any participating client.
+To address the difference in average speeds, each client will ``dampen'' its transmitted progress before transmitting it to the server, by a factor of $\eta_i = H_{\min} / H_i$.
+We will show that this is sufficient to maintain balance in the optimization objective, without losing any client privacy, as the server does not need to be aware of client speeds.

-\paragraph{Quantized Communication.} The first relaxation is only allow for compressed communication of the server model and of the client updates, via quantization.
-For this, we employ a carefully-parametrized version of the lattice-based quantization technique of Davies et al.~\cite{davies2021new}, whose analytical properties we describe in the analysis section.
-For practical purposes, this quantization technique presents an encoding function $Enc(A)$, which encodes an arbitrary input $A$ to a quantized representation.
-To ``read'' a message, a node must call the symmetric $Dec(A, B)$ function, which allows for the ``decoding'' of the input $B$ with respect to a reference point $A$, returning a quantized output.
-(Part of the challenge in our analysis will be to show that the reference points used in the algorithm will allow for correct decoding with high probability.)
-The computational complexity of encoding and decoding is $O(d \log d)$ for a vector of dimension $d$.
+\paragraph{Fully-Quantized Communication.} For quantization, we employ a customized version of the lattice-based quantizer of~\cite{davies2021new}; its parametrization is described formally in Section~\ref{sec:analysis}.
+Quantization works via an encoding function $Enc(A)$, which maps $A$ to its quantized representation.
+To ``read'' message $Enc(A)$, a node calls the symmetric $Dec(B, Enc(A))$ function, which allows ``decoding'' of $Enc(A)$ with respect to a reference $B$, returning output $Q(A)$.
+As evident from the pseudocode, server-client communication in QuAFL is always quantized, as opposed to prior methods~\citep{gorbunov2021marina}, where the server still transmits full-precision updates.